The Break

 02The Kick

 DnB kick placement is sparse.
-Beat 1 is guaranteed.
-Then a ghost kick near the end of the bar pulls you forward into the next one.
+Beat 1, always.
+Then a ghost kick near the end of the bar pulls you into the next one.

 The downbeat

 Kick on beat 1, nothing else.
-Eight subdivisions gives us 16th-note resolution:
+Eight slots gives 16th-note resolution:

 kick on beat 1 only